Category Archives: Alaska

 On the drive back, the sky is typically dramatic with clouds and sun at 1 AM.
 Susan quickly begins to appreciate what attracts me to Alaska, even though prosaic Fairbanks itself is physically not the stuff of romantic landscapes.

-On arrival at the Billie’s, a group of travelers is standing outside, actively discussing UFOs at almost 2 AM.
+As we arrive at Billie’s, a group of travelers is standing outside, actively discussing UFOs at almost 2 AM.
 This is Susan’s intro to hosteling and after my tour of the house and introductions to the late night prowling guests, we retreat to our room for a solid night’s sleep.
 Susan has had 15 hours in transit on 3 airplanes.

 Next post: https://blog.bucksvsbytes.com/2021/07/30/road-trip-21-06-19-arctic-weather-forecast-changes-our-route/